Updated June 2, 2026

 Executive thought leadership program pricing varies widely in the market because the underlying service models vary widely.
 A ghostwriting agency might charge $2,000 to $5,000 per piece.
 A PR firm might bundle content with media relations for $8,000 to $15,000 per month.
 A freelance ghostwriter might charge $500 to $2,000 per post.
 What each of these buys is different, which makes cost comparisons almost meaningless without understanding what the price includes.

 The per-executive pricing structure matters for multi-executive programs.
-Three executives on the program is $10,500 per month.
-Five executives is $17,500.
-At these levels, the program functions as a coordinated thought leadership infrastructure for the leadership team — not just individual publishing programs that happen to share a vendor.
-The coordination is part of the value: ensuring the CEO, CRO, and CTO narratives are distinct, complementary, and collectively build the company's authority surface rather than overlapping or contradicting.
+As executives are added, the program scales accordingly.
+At these levels, the program can function as a coordinated effort for the leadership team — not just individual publishing programs that happen to share a vendor.
+The coordination is part of the value: ensuring that, for example, CEO, CRO, and CTO narratives are distinct, complementary, and collectively build the company's authority rather than overlapping or contradicting.

 What the Cost Covers — and Why It's Priced This Way

-The comparison point that's most useful is not other content vendors — it's the internal cost of a senior communications or content hire.
-A director-level communications hire costs $150,000 to $200,000 per year in salary alone before benefits, management overhead, and the opportunity cost of finding and onboarding the right person.
-At $3,500 per month ($42,000 per year), Phantom IQ provides equivalent or better content output with no hiring risk, no onboarding curve, and no internal management burden.
+A useful comparison point is not other content vendors but the internal cost of a senior communications or content hire.
+A director-level communications hire can cost well into six figures per year in salary alone, before benefits, management overhead, and the time required to find and onboard the right person.
+A managed program can often deliver comparable output without the hiring risk, onboarding curve, or internal management burden.

 Multi-Executive Program Dynamics

-Multi-executive programs have compounding economics that single-executive programs don't.
-When a CEO, CRO, and CTO are all publishing consistently in coordinated but distinct narratives, the company's overall market authority grows faster than the sum of the parts.
+Multi-executive programs can have compounding economics that single-executive programs don't.
+When several leaders are publishing consistently in coordinated but distinct narratives, a company's overall market authority can grow faster than the sum of the parts.
 A buyer researching the firm finds multiple credible experts who reinforce each other's positioning.
-This creates a halo effect that improves conversion rates for all three executives' content — meaning the ROI of the multi-executive program exceeds a simple multiple of the single-executive ROI.
+Many companies find this mutual reinforcement makes a coordinated program more valuable than running the same number of executives in isolation.

-There's also a structural advantage in multi-executive programs: Phantom IQ can maintain editorial coherence across executives, ensuring that no two executives are taking conflicting public positions on the same issues, and that the combined publishing calendar covers the company's important topics comprehensively.
-This kind of editorial coordination is essentially impossible to achieve with multiple individual freelancers or agencies working in parallel.
+There's also a structural advantage in multi-executive programs: a single managed program can maintain editorial coherence across executives, reducing the risk of two leaders taking conflicting public positions and helping the combined publishing calendar cover the company's important topics.
+This kind of editorial coordination is difficult to achieve with multiple individual freelancers or agencies working in parallel.

 How to Evaluate ROI on This Investment

-The ROI from executive thought leadership doesn't flow through a simple attribution model — it shows up in deal velocity, inbound quality, and brand-driven pricing power.
-The metrics to track: inbound leads that reference the executive's published work; sales cycle length on deals where the executive's content was shared by the sales team versus deals where it wasn't; and net new pipeline generated in a 90-day window following a high-profile publication.
-Companies running these comparisons consistently find that executive thought leadership generates pipeline at lower cost than most paid acquisition channels, with better lead quality and shorter cycles.
+The ROI from executive thought leadership rarely flows through a simple attribution model — it tends to show up in deal velocity, inbound quality, and brand-driven pricing power.
+Useful metrics to track include inbound leads that reference the executive's published work; sales cycle length on deals where the executive's content was shared by the sales team versus deals where it wasn't; and net new pipeline in the period following a notable publication.
+Many companies that run these comparisons find that executive thought leadership can generate pipeline at a competitive cost relative to paid acquisition channels.

-For most B2B companies with average deal sizes above $50,000, a single deal influenced by executive thought leadership pays for the program for a year.
-That's the economic case that makes this investment rational — not the content output itself, but the downstream commercial effect of the authority the content builds.
+For companies with larger average deal sizes, a single deal influenced by executive thought leadership can offset much or all of a year's program cost.
+That is often the economic case that makes this kind of investment rational — not the content output itself, but the downstream commercial effect of the authority the content builds.